department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/s-dvi.md

 <div class="va-introtext">

-If you have a disability (damage to your body or mind that makes you less able to do everyday tasks, including meaningful work) that was caused by serving in the military, you may be able to get life insurance under Service-Disabled Veterans’ Insurance (S-DVI).
+If you have a disability (damage to your body or mind that makes you less able to do everyday tasks, including meaningful work) that we’ve concluded was caused—or made worse—by your active service, you may be able to get life insurance under Service-Disabled Veterans’ Insurance (S-DVI).
 Find out if you qualify—and how to manage your coverage.

 </div>